foundersandcoders/Product-Management-Curriculum/supplementary-modules/glossary.md

 ### GitHub

 GitHub is a code hosting platform for version control and collaboration.
-Projects can be hosted on the site and developers and product managers can view repositories of code and collaborate on them.
+Projects can be hosted on the site and developers and Product Managers can view repositories of code and collaborate on them.

 ### Issues